Up Your Game: Green Mountain Golf

 Stratton Golf School founded by Arnold Palmer in 1969.
 Geoffrey Cornish design Golf Course opened in 1964.
 Three distinct nine hole layouts.
 Six-year stop on the LPGA Tour.

 About the Author: Joy Proft is the owner of JOY all things underthings, a full-service lingerie shop located on Main Street in Manchester.
-She’s played golf for over 25 years, has attended the Stratton Mountain Golf School, and is fortunate to get out there on the course at least once a week during the summer.
-Joy inherited the golf bug from her father who has mad skills around the greens and has shown her a thing her two.
-She recently won the women’s longest drive contest at the Dormy Grill Open, a fundraiser for the Manchester Fire Department, and is a huge fan of golf outfits.
+She’s played golf for 25+ years, has attended the Stratton Mountain Golf School, and is fortunate to get out there on the course at least once a week in season.
+Joy inherited the golf bug from her father (who has mad skills around the greens) and she recently won the women’s longest drive contest at the Dormy Grill Open, a fundraiser for the Manchester Fire Department.